 13 – Attract Women With Wealth and Power

-Regardless of what you’ve heard in movies and storybooks, ultimately women are attracted to men that can provide them safety and security.
-At face value, this sounds a mercenary, but it’s a good thing and it is relative.
+Regardless of what you’ve heard in movies and storybooks, ultimately women are attracted to men who can provide them safety and security.
+At face value, this sounds mercenary, but it’s a good thing and it is relative.
 It’s relative in the sense that you’ll always be “richer” than someone.
-It’s a good thing in the sense that if she’s looking to you for security, she needs you.
-This is another reason for rule #9.
+It’s a good thing because if she’s looking to you for security, she needs you.
+Because you’ll be working for love, you won’t know where you’re career is heading in your early years.
 Once you know where your career is headed, you have a fairly realistic idea regarding your income expectations.
-You can then better select a mate that will be happy and satisfied with your station in life.
-For instance, if your passion is archeology, by age thirty, you’ll have a fairly good idea what lifestyle your future partner can expect.
+You can then select a mate that will be happy and satisfied with your station in life.
+For instance, if your passion is archeology, by age thirty, you’ll have a fairly good idea of what lifestyle your future partner can expect.
 Then, select accordingly.
-Beware of marrying above your station in life, women can do it, men can’t.
+Beware of marrying above your station in life, women can do it, but men can’t.
 The odds dictate that any woman marrying below her station is only trying to shock her parents.
 Don’t be part of that misadventure.
 She will tire of your lack of means and leave you for a wealthier model.
 Worse, she may constantly badger you to improve (change) your position or accept “help” from family and friends.
 It will always end badly.
 Conversely, marrying at or below your station in life offers a much better probability that your future mate will be satisfied.
-Also, beware of ambitious women that would use you as a “stepping stone” and move on.
-Avoid women that aspire to build careers.
-Look for a mate that’s sweet, nurturing, and fully appreciates your station and career.
+Also, beware of ambitious women who would use you as a “stepping stone” and move on.
+Avoid women who aspire to build careers.
+Look for a sweet mate, a nurturing mother who will fully appreciate your station and support your career choice.

 14 – Raise Your Children